WHAT WE DO

 You can learn more about what we do on a day to day basis by watching this video, which was created by members of our community:

 While Spectrum Gaming is managed and facilitated by volunteers, we believe that young people’s voices are the most important in deciding how services should be delivered and how they should be supported.
 Therefore, what we do, how we run and our transformation is driven by members of our community.
-20 autistic young people are part of our voluntary staff team, which includes:
+35 autistic young people are part of our voluntary staff team, and they fulfil a variety of roles including Server Managers, Event Planning Managers, Server Improvement Team Members and Moderators.

 They will all be here to help and support you throughout your time in our community!